lauralouiset/weather-me-this/readme.md

 - GET / POST requests - check
 -- decide which information to extract and where to put it - CHECK -- repopulate new data into code - CHECK

-- DATE info -- add getDate function to Forecast
+- DATE info -- add getDate function to Forecast - CHEC -- enable Google autocomplete - CHEC

 - pop up modals